INFO490/assignments/hw5/hw5.markdown

 - links (begins with http), and
 - any non-alphabetical characters.

-The easiest way to do this (that I can think of) is substituting the above matching pattern with empty strings `''`, and at the end, using list comprehension to remove all the empty strings from the list.
+The easiest way to do this (that I can think of) is substituting any word that matches the above patterns with empty strings `''` (using regular expressions, or regex for short), and at the end, using list comprehension to remove all the empty strings from the list.

 At this point, it might be a good idea to

-- Convert everything to lower cases.
+- Convert everything to lower cases (this will make the tag cloud prettier in my opinion).

 Finally,